Living in Kent, Washington, D.C.

 Housing in Kent

-Much of the neighborhood was developed in the 1930s and 40s, with stately center-hall colonials on large lots.
-The eastern side of the neighborhood has more recent-construction large homes.
+Much of the neighborhood was developed in the 1930's and 40's, with stately center-hall colonials on large lots, however the eastern side of the neighborhood has more recent-construction large homes.
 Some say the stark differences between types of homes make it almost feel like two neighborhoods.